Andrew Albers

-Andrew William Albers (born October 6, 1985) is a Canadian professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Toronto Blue Jays, Minnesota Twins, and Seattle Mariners, as well as in the KBO League for the Hanwha Eagles and for the Orix Buffaloes of Nippon Professional Baseball (NPB).
+Andrew William Albers (born October 6, 1985) is a Canadian former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays, Minnesota Twins, and Seattle Mariners, as well as in the KBO League for the Hanwha Eagles and in Nippon Professional Baseball (NPB) for the Orix Buffaloes.
 Prior to beginning his professional career, he played college baseball at the University of Kentucky.
 Albers has also competed for the Canadian national baseball team.

 Professional career

 Albers went to high school at John Paul II Collegiate.
 He was selected by the Milwaukee Brewers in the 12th round (346th overall) of the 2004 Major League Baseball draft, but did not sign.
 Albers enrolled at the University of Kentucky, where he played college baseball for the Kentucky Wildcats baseball team in the Southeastern Conference of the NCAA Division I. At Kentucky, Albers pitched in 81 games (fifth most in Wildcats history), recording 20 wins (fourth most in Wildcats history), and 12 saves (third most in Wildcats history).